 To recreate any pre-existing railway vehicle is an expensive and very time consuming undertaking.
 Due to the historical importance of 10000 and 10001 which undoubtedly set the benchmark in all its design and equipment features to every diesel electric locomotive built since in the UK, the design detailed within this document is the most, accurate, cost effective way to achieve our goal.
 We have been able to utilise what was learnt over thirty years of loco design it and eradicate most of the shortcomings of the design itself.

-In addition to these points, we have saved ourselves a lot of time, effort, money and materials by re-using pre designed and proven brake pipe designs, miles of electrical cables, yards of electrical conduit, approved fire protection systems, and fully proven traction systems.
+In addition to these points, we have saved ourselves a lot of time, effort, money and materials by re-using proven chassis and bogie designs, approved fire protection systems, and fully proven traction systems.

 How ironic it is that the first built British Railways diesel electric locomotive 10001, was to be so similar in design and layout to the last diesel electric locomotive built by British Rail Engineering Limited - 58050.
 It has been a fascinating process to bring together proven aspects of three locomotives into one design, powered by a very capable and reliable engine.
 Now that the design decisions have been made comes the most challenging part of the process; turning our design into reality, recreating the legend that was, and will be, LMS 10000.